PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 3 - Chunks Building + Saving/Lecture/english.md

             // if no chunk data was loaded we need to calc the data ourselves CalcChunkData();
         }

         // finally we can draw the chunk's mesh DrawChunk();
     }
 ```

-And now if you click play, edit some voxels, then stop the game, then play agin the changes should still be there!
+And now if you click play, edit some voxels, then stop the game, then play again.
+The changes should still be there!
 WHOOP WHOOP!

 # Mulithreading everything!
 (In the chunk code)
+Memory is historically one of the slowest processes of a computer.
+So we will be putting our file saving and loading into a Job to increase the amount of files we can load and save to disk.
+We will also be calculating the chunk's data in a Job.
+Lets do it!

 Don't worry I am working on writing this!
 Don't want to wait?
 You can download the working project for the upcoming section here https://github.com/PaperPrototype/Voxel-Terrain-System/blob/main/Assets/JobChunk2/BuildableChunk.cs

 NOTE: If your reading this I am still writing this lecture